DmitriyEshenko/accel-ppp-docs/ipoe.rst

         * %I: - name of patern interface.
         * %N: - number of vlan.
         * %P: - number of vlan of parent interface.
-    :Works with params interface and required regular expression.
+        Works with params interface and required regular expression.